leonwongdev/HackathonTeamBuilder/README.md

 		- ApplicationDbContext class: Regiser new models
 	- ManageViewModel.cs
 		- IndexViewModel: Added Application user field so that user profile can be rendered on `GET /Manage`
+	- Team.cs: Represent Teams table in the database.
 - /Views
 	- /Account
 		- Register.cshtml: For user creation, added new input fields for user full name, bio, urls, and role.